 SOC 3304 Minorities in America (Prerequisites: SOC 1303, junior standing) SOC 3306 Social Inequality (Prerequisites: SOC 1303. junior standing) SOC 4305 Urban Sociology (Prerequisites: SOC 1303, 3 additional SCH in sociology, junior standing) SOSE 3306 Culture of the Urban School SPAN 3-8 SCH (depending upon placement) Professional Development and Field-based Courses The Professional Development courses require concurrent enrollment in specific field-based blocks of courses.
 A minimum of 60 clock hours per semester are required for Blocks I and II.
 Block III represents a full-semester, full-day student teaching experience.
-In order to successfully complete each block, students must demonstrate mastery of the content by passing a comprehensive Block Exam at the end of Blocks I and II.
-Admission to these blocks is approved by the advisor/coordinator of the Urban Education Department.
+In order to successfully complete each block, students must demonstrate mastery of the content Admission to these blocks is approved by the advisor/coordinator of the Urban Education Department.
 Block I (Prerequisites: admission to Teacher Education, READ 3305.
-Additional prerequisite and/or concurrent enrollment: SOSE 3306, SOSE 3320, ETC 3301) EED 3316 Understanding the Adolescent Learner and Environment READ 3327 Language Arts Instruction 4-8 READ 3304 Reading Curriculum, Methods, and Assessment 4-8 Block II (Prerequisites: Block I, Passing Score on Block I Exam.
-Additional prerequisite or concurrent enrollment: SOSE 3320) EED 3311 Teaching Social Studies in Elementary Classroom EED 4320 Advanced Processes for Teaching Writing in the Middle Grades READ 4304 Diagnostic Instruction of Reading 4-8 Block III (Prerequisites: Block II, Passing Score on Block II Exam) EED 4301 Student Teaching in the Elementary Classroom EED 4302 Student Teaching in the Middle School Classroom SOSE 4303 Current Issues in Urban Teaching Total: 132-137 SCH Secondary Education Undergraduates seeking secondary certification must meet the requirements for formal admission to Teacher Education for Undergraduate Students.
+Additional prerequisite and/or concurrent enrollment: SOSE 3306, SOSE 3320, ETC 3301) EED 3316 Understanding the Adolescent Learner and Environment READ 3327 Language Arts Instruction 4-8 READ 3304 Reading Curriculum, Methods, and Assessment 4-8 Block II (Prerequisites: Block I. Additional prerequisite or concurrent enrollment: SOSE 3320) EED 3311 Teaching Social Studies in Elementary Classroom EED 4320 Advanced Processes for Teaching Writing in the Middle Grades READ 4304 Diagnostic Instruction of Reading 4-8 Block III (Prerequisites: Block II,) EED 4301 Student Teaching in the Elementary Classroom EED 4302 Student Teaching in the Middle School Classroom SOSE 4303 Current Issues in Urban Teaching Total: 132-137 SCH Secondary Education Undergraduates seeking secondary certification must meet the requirements for formal admission to Teacher Education for Undergraduate Students.
 In addition to the minimum 2.5 overall grade point average, secondary candidates must have a 2.5 overall grade point average in the area of specialization.
-Students seeking certification in an area not listed below should contact the department certification officer.
+Students seeking certification in an area not listed below should contact the department certification of ficer.
 For program completion and certification, at least the last 30 SCH, representing the professional development and field-based courses, must be earned through instruction offered by the University of Houston-Downtown.
-Students seeking secondary certification (grades 8-12) will select from the following: Bachelor of Science with Life-Earth Science Certification Bachelor of Science with Physical Science Certification Bachelor of Science with Science Composite Certification Bachelor of Science in Social Sciences with Composite Social Studies Certification Bachelor of Arts in English with English Language Arts and Reading Certification Bachelor of Science with Mathematics Certification Bachelor of Science with Computer Science Certification\ Bachelor of Arts with History Certification \State certification examinations are pending.
+Students seeking secondary certification (grades 8-12) will select from the following: Bachelor of Science with Life-Earth Science Certification Bachelor of Science with Physical Science Certification Bachelor of Science with Science Composite Certification Bachelor of Science in Social Sciences with Composite Social Studies Certification Bachelor of Arts in English with English Language Arts and Reading Certification Bachelor of Arts in Spanish with Spanish Certification Bachelor of Science with Mathematics Certification Bachelor of Science with Computer Science Certification Bachelor of Arts with History Certification State certification examinations are pending.
 In order to determine certification requirements for the areas above, please contact your content area department.
 Please note:

 As state guidelines change, continual program revisions may occur.
-Teacher education programs are developed in response to the THECB and SBEC regulations and guidelines.
+Teacher education programs are developed in response to the Texas Higher Education Coordinating Board and State Board for Educator Certification (SBEC) regulations and guidelines.
 Thus, course requirements and sequencing are subject to change.
 All students pursuing teacher certification plans must understand that the advising staff will make every effort to communicate program changes as they occur, but it is the responsibility of each student to stay apprised of any changes that may affect degree plans.
 Thus constant monitoring of plans is necessary, and students are urged to visit regularly with an academic advisor and to check the SBEC website for teacher certification changes (www.sbec.state.tx.us).
 To obtain certification to teach in grades 8-12, students must also take course work in the area of Professional Development.
 These are: Support Courses: (9 hours):